Teresa Carreño: Career

 At the invitation of General Joaquín Crespo, the president of Venezuela, Carreño and Tagliapietra traveled to Caracas, Venezuela, arriving in October 1885, with the intention of establishing an opera company and plans for a music conservatory.
 Carreño gave several performances, including one on October 27 at Teatro Guzmán Blanco in Caracas, which included the performance of her composition, Himno a Bolívar, dedicated to Venezuela's founding father.
 Carreño and Tagliapietra returned to Venezuela again in 1887 in order to open the season at Teatro Guzmán Blanco with their new opera company.
-Unfortunately their efforts did not pay off largely due to the political unrest, dissatisfied audiences, and abandoned musical posts.
+Their efforts did not pay off largely due to the political unrest, dissatisfied audiences, and abandoned musical posts.
 They returned to New York in August 1887 and continued performing in the United States.

 For several years, Carreño had planned to return to Europe and establish herself as a virtuoso pianist.
 On November 18, 1889, she debuted with the Berlin Philharmonic, conducted by Gustav F. Kogel at the Singakademie.
-On this occasion she performed Edvard Grieg's Piano Concerto, Schumann's Symphonic Studies, Op.
+On this occasion she performed Edvard Grieg's Piano Concerto, Schumann's Symphonic Études, Op.
 13, and Weber's Polonaise brillante (arr.
 Franz Liszt).
 During the early years in the United States, Carreño's concerts were managed by several different individuals, however, as she established herself in Germany and abroad, she chose to work primarily through the Hermann Wolff Concert Bureau and became close friends with Hermann Wolff and his wife, Louise.
 Around 1890, Carreño became acquainted with Scottish-born German pianist and composer Eugen d'Albert, also managed by Wolff.
 Their musical friendship turned romantic and by late 1891 they moved into a home, which they named Villa Teresa in Coswig.
 They were married on July 27, 1892.
 On September 27, 1892, their first child, Eugenia was born, followed by Hertha on September 26, 1894.
 During their marriage, the couple often appeared on the same concert bill and Carreño began performing works by d'Albert, including his Piano Concerto no. 2, Op.
 12. D'Albert was a controlling individual in matters related to child rearing, household management, and even Carreño's repertoire choices, which resulted in the exclusion of MacDowell's music from her performances during their marriage.
 Their marriage ended in divorce in 1895.
 She would remarry again in June 1902 to Arturo Tagliapietra, the brother of her second husband.
 He had joined her in Berlin around 1897 and assisted her with her concert plans and accounts.